preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-67/index.rst

 + **Order By**: Set the sorting in the refiner's lists; "Count" (=number of hits) or "Alphabetic".
 + **Refiner Limit**: Set the number of refiner selections to be shown before a "Show more" link is displayed.

-To delete a Refiner, just click the dust bin.
+To delete a refiner, just click the dust bin.

 To create a new refiner, do the following: